 If your entitlement to Housing Benefit ends and you have to make a new claim, you will need to claim Universal Credit.
 This includes if you move outside of the district and your new address falls under a Universal Credit area.

 What do I need to do to make sure that I am prepared?

 At the current time you will only need to claim Universal Credit if you need to make a new claim for any of the benefit it replaces.
 However, the following are steps that will help your prepare if you need to make a claim.

 Universal Credit is claimed and managed online.
 There is no paper form and everything is always done online.
-If you have a smart phone you will be able to manage your account using this.
+If you have a smartphone you will be able to manage your account using this.

 You will need a transactional bank account in order to receive your Universal Credit.
 There is further information on bank accounts for benefit payments on the money advice service website.

 Universal Credit is paid monthly, so you must make sure you budget your money so that it lasts for the whole month.
 If you feel you would benefit from some budgeting advice please contact the Citizens Advice.
 If you are getting Universal Credit you can ask your work coach to refer you for budgeting support.

-You can make an application online on the Universal Credit website.
+- You can make an application online on the Universal Credit website.